 Furnas, São Miguel Island, Azores - 2 nights

-After spending the morning with Raimundo, we transfer to Madeira airport to fly to São Miguel, the largest and most populous island in the Azores archipelago.
-On arrival we take a short drive along the south coast to the 16th-century Convento de São Francisco which has been converted into a small boutique hotel.
-Here, we enjoy some light refreshments before resuming our journey to the Terra Nostra Garden Hotel which sites right on the edge of the famous garden of the same name.
+This morning we transfer to Madeira airport to fly to São Miguel, the largest and most populous island in the Azores archipelago.
+On arrival we take a short scenic drive along the south coast to the Terra Nostra Garden Hotel which sites right on the edge of the famous garden of the same name.
 Dating back to 1775, the hotel is located in the perfect spot to explore Lake Furnas and its geothermal pools.
 Tonight we dine together at the hotel.
 (Overnight Furnas, São Miguel) BD

 The Azores archipelago is composed of nine volcanic islands in the middle of the North Atlantic.
 The archipelago is orientated in a west-northwest to east-southeast direction.
 The nine major Azorean islands cluster in three main groups.
 These are Flores and Corvo to the west; Graciosa, Terceira, São Jorge, Pico, and Faial in the centre; and São Miguel, Santa Maria, and the Formigas Reef to the east.
 They extend for more than 600km.
 The islands, of volcanic origins, emerged from what is called the Azores Plateau, a 5.8 million km2 area that bridges the Mid-Atlantic Ridge as well as the Terceira Rift, the Azores Fracture Zone and the Glória Fault.
 They lie above the triple junction of the North American plate, the Eurasian plate and the African plate.
 Mount Pico, on the island of Pico, is the highest point in Portugal, at 2,351m.
 The islands’ climate is mild due to the presence of the Gulf Stream.
 The main city of the Azores is Ponta Delgada.
 Islands cultures, dialects, cuisine, and traditions vary considerably, because they were settled sporadically over a span of two centuries.
 The archipelago’s main industries are agriculture, dairy farming, livestock, fishing and tourism.